 DPG: John Pace

+Polytechnique Montréal: D. Nadeau

 Introduction:

 For centuries, humans have been both fascinated and awed by mountain weather.
 The tranquility of a clear and sunny morning on a mountainous slope can quickly turn into tempestuous storms and gale force winds in a few hours, all the while a nearby valley remaining calm.
 A multitude of known and yet unknown physical processes of different space and time scales and interactions thereof drives this sharp variability, and these manifestations need to be understood, parameterized and modeled if improvements are sought for mountain weather prediction.
 While isolated mountains are sparse, about 20% of the earth’s land surface is covered by mountains (Louis 1975) that coexist with terrain features such as slopes, valleys, escarpments, gulleys, buttes and hills.
 Distinguishing mountains from other terrain features, therefore, is important but this division remains ambiguous at best.
 Various definitions have been proposed, for example, based on height, landscape and microclimate, but it is common to identify mountains as those with height > 600 m (Barry 1982).
 This is about 5% of the atmospheric scale height, beyond which the use of Boussinesq approximation is questionable.
 A mosaic of topographic inhomogeneities form complex terrain, which occupies about 70% of earth’s land surface (Strobach 1991), and mountain meteorology is a subclass of complex terrain flow studies where mountains plays a dynamical role.